 Do I need to purchase an Illinois notary stamp?
 What notary supplies do I need?

 When becoming an Illinois notary, in order to perform notarial acts in the state of Illinois, you need to buy, at a minimum, an Illinois notary stamp.
-A notary record book, sometimes called a journal, is not required by the State of Illinois, but we recommend all notaries record every notarial act performed.
+A notary record book, sometimes called a journal, is not required by the State of Illinois, but the American Association of Notaries recommends all notaries record every notarial act performed.
 An Illinois notary stamp must meet the following requirements:

 How do I order an Illinois notary stamp and record book?

 Please go to https://www.illinoisnotary.com/stamps.asp to order your Illinois notary supplies.
-All of our Illinois notary stamps and Illinois notary supplies come with a life-time replacement guarantee, are made in-house, and are shipped in one business day.
+All our Illinois notary stamps and Illinois notary supplies come with a life-time replacement guarantee, are made in house, and are shipped in one business day.

 Do I need to send you my Illinois notary commission certificate?